-Winter in Canada means it is time for some of the country's biggest and most popular festivals and events to get Canadians and visitors reveling in the cold.
+Winter in Canada means it is time for some of the country's largest and most popular festivals and events.
+With options taking place in cities across the country, it's no surprise these celebrations get residents and visitors reveling in the cold.

-The cold weather and snow from November to March are an inescapable reality and a major contributor to the country's national identity and character.
-Learn why Canadians get out and about to brave the chilly weather.
+The chilly weather and regular snowfall from November to March are an inescapable reality and a major contributor to the country's national identity and character.
+Learn which festivals get Canadians out and about to brave winter's chill.

 01 of 09

-For 17 days every year, usually beginning the last weekend of January and continuing for the next two weeks, Quebec City, Quebec, is alive with sub-zero merriment.
-The world's largest winter carnival, the Québec Winter Carnival, has been a highlight on the Quebec event calendar since 1894 and been giving Quebeckers and thousands of visitors a reason to celebrate during the cold, snowy winters.
+Every February, Quebec City, Quebec, comes alive with sub-zero merriment.
+The world's largest winter carnival, the Québec Winter Carnival, has been a highlight on the area's event calendar since 1894, giving Quebeckers and thousands of visitors a reason to celebrate during the cold, snowy winters.

 02 of 09

-Winterlude is an annual winter celebration in Canada's capital city of Ottawa, Ontario, held over the first three weekends of February.
-Most Winterlude activities are free and outdoors and include skating on the world's largest skating rink—the Rideau Canal.
-Check out the snow sculpture contests, concerts, and more.
+Winterlude is an annual winter festival in Canada's capital city of Ottawa, Ontario, that takes place during the first three weekends of February.
+Most Winterlude activities are free and include skating on the world's largest skating rink, the Rideau Canal.
+When attending this carnival, be sure to check out the snow sculpture contests, concerts, and more.

 03 of 09

-From the middle of November until the end of January, the Niagara Falls Winter Festival of Lights in Ontario is a spectacular light show that includes an illuminated 3-mile route of lighted displays, fireworks over the falls, concerts, and children's performances.
+From mid-November until the end of January, the Niagara Falls Winter Festival of Lights in Ontario is a spectacular light show that includes an illuminated 3-mile route of lighted displays, fireworks over the falls, concerts, and children's performances.

 04 of 09